Guide for Authors

 Atherosclerosis is a fully electronic journal, all manuscripts are to be submitted via the internet.

 To submit your paper online, click on the link http://ees.elsevier.com/ath/.
-This will take you to the Atherosclerosis Editorial Manager home page.
+This will take you to the Atherosclerosis EES home page.
 The Authors section to the right of the page provides relevant information, including a tutorial on how to submit your manuscript.

 Authors must select an appropriate Associate Editor from the list shown on the website, the expertise terms for each Editor are shown to assist with this choice.
 Authors must suggest four potential reviewers for their paper and to avoid delay in processing your submission please ensure that email addresses given for reviewers are correct.
 The Editorial Board reserves the right to decide whether or not the suggested reviewers are used.
-Please note the Associate Editors will not act as reviewers.
 Authors may also indicate if a particular reviewer should not be approached.in vitro cell culture or animal models.
 Basic Research Papers should not exceed 4000 words (including legends to figures and tables) and no more than 50 references.
+Flexibility on word count may be offered after discussion with the Editor.

 University College London